fazeelgm/UCB_ML_AI_PracticalApp_III/README.md

 The data is from a Portugese banking institution and is a collection of results from 17 Direct Marketing (DM) phone campaigns conducted by a Portugese Bank (Customer) between May 2008 and November 2010, corressponding to 79,354 contacts, who were offered attractive, long-term deposit applications.
-We will make use of the information provided by the authors in their paper accompanying the dataset [here](misc/CRISP-DM-BANK.pdf) on how they improved the dataset and features that were important in their model training.
+We will make use of the information provided by the authors in their [paper accompanying the dataset](misc/CRISP-DM-BANK.pdf) on how they improved the dataset and features that were important during their model training.

+**Methodology**

-We will use the following **Methodlogy**:
+We will use the following methodology:

 * Conduct Exploratory Data Analysis (EDA) and develop a domain understanding of the attributes and feature distributions for suitability to data modeling
-* Build baseline and default models using the following Classifiers
+* Build baseline and default models using the following standard classification models:
   * `LogisticRegression`
   * `KneighborsClassifier`
   * `DescisionTreeClassifier`
-  * `SVC`: Support Vector Machine Classification
+  * `SVC`: Support Vector Machine based classifier
 * Optimize the models by tuning relevant hyperparameters
 * Compare and contrast tuned models based on their prediction abilities
-* Recommendations based on our learnings to improve future DM camapaigns
+* Recommendations based on our learnings to improve future Customer Direct Marketing campaigns

 **Business Objective**

-Our business objective is to help the Customer optimize their DM campaigns in the future by predicting the likelihood of the campaign offer being accepted based on this data.
-We will now explore this data to develop an understanding of it's characteristics so that we can generate machine learning (ML) models to help the Customer optimizetheir future DM campaigns and improve the likelihood of the campaign offer being accepted.
+Our business objective is to help the Customer optimize their future DM campaigns by predicting the likelihood of a campaign offer being accepted based on the current dataset.
+We will first explore this data to develop an understanding of it's characteristics, and then generate machine learning (ML) models to help the Customer optimizetheir future campaigns and improve the likelihood of the campaign offer being accepted.

 ## The Data

 For each campaign contact across multiple attempts, various demographic and bank relationship attributes are provided.
-A separate column `y` has been provided showing whether the offer was accepted or not, i.e. was the capaign successful or not.
+A separate column `y` has been provided showing whether the offer was accepted or not, i.e. was the campaign successful or not.

 **Client Attributes**
-1. age (numeric)
+1. `age` (numeric)
-1. job : type of job (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown')
+1. `job`: type of job (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown')
-1. marital : marital status (categorical: 'divorced','married','single','unknown'; note: 'divorced' means divorced or widowed)
+1. `marital`: marital status (categorical: 'divorced','married','single','unknown'; note: 'divorced' means divorced or widowed)
-1. education (categorical: 'basic.4y','basic.6y','basic.9y','high.school','illiterate','professional.course','university.degree','unknown')
+1. `education`: (categorical: 'basic.4y','basic.6y','basic.9y','high.school','illiterate','professional.course','university.degree','unknown')
-1. default: has credit in default? (categorical: 'no','yes','unknown')
+1. `default`: has credit in default? (categorical: 'no','yes','unknown')
-1. housing: has housing loan? (categorical: 'no','yes','unknown')
+1. `housing`: has housing loan? (categorical: 'no','yes','unknown')
-1. loan: has personal loan? (categorical: 'no','yes','unknown')
+1. `loan`: has personal loan? (categorical: 'no','yes','unknown')

 **Last Contact Attributes**

-8. contact: contact communication type (categorical: 'cellular','telephone')
+8. `contact`: contact communication type (categorical: 'cellular','telephone')
-1. month: last contact month of year (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec')
+1. `month`: last contact month of year (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec')
-1. day_of_week: last contact day of the week (categorical: 'mon','tue','wed','thu','fri')
+1. `day_of_week`: last contact day of the week (categorical: 'mon','tue','wed','thu','fri')
-1. duration: last contact duration, in seconds (numeric).
+1. `duration`: last contact duration, in seconds (numeric).
 Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').
 Yet, the duration is not known before a call is performed.
 Also, after the end of the call y is obviously known.
 Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.

 **Other Attributes**

-12.campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)
+12. `campaign`: number of contacts performed during this campaign and for this client (numeric, includes last contact)
-1. pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)
+1. `pdays`: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)
-1. previous: number of contacts performed before this campaign and for this client (numeric)
+1. `previous`: number of contacts performed before this campaign and for this client (numeric)
-1. poutcome: outcome of the previous marketing campaign (categorical: 'failure','nonexistent','success')
+1. `poutcome`: outcome of the previous marketing campaign (categorical: 'failure','nonexistent','success')

 **Social and Cconomic Attributes**

-16. emp.var.rate: employment variation rate - quarterly indicator (numeric)
+16. `emp.var.rate`: employment variation rate - quarterly indicator (numeric)
-1. cons.price.idx: consumer price index - monthly indicator (numeric)
+1. `cons.price.idx`: consumer price index - monthly indicator (numeric)
-1. cons.conf.idx: consumer confidence index - monthly indicator (numeric)
+1. `cons.conf.idx`: consumer confidence index - monthly indicator (numeric)
-1. euribor3m: euribor 3 month rate - daily indicator (numeric)
+1. `euribor3m`: euribor 3 month rate - daily indicator (numeric)
-1. nr.employed: number of employees - quarterly indicator (numeric)
+1. `nr.employed`: number of employees - quarterly indicator (numeric)

 **Target Variable**

-21. y - has the client subscribed a term deposit? (binary: 'yes','no')
+21. `y` - has the client subscribed a term deposit? (binary: 'yes','no')

 ## Expoloratory Data Analysis